 - Investigation of the effect of projective geometry on penetration and its failure rate in the structure

-- Fortran UMAT subroutine can be used in Abaqus finite element software
+- Fortran VUMAT subroutine can be used in Abaqus finite element software

-- Can be used for multilayer and hybrid composites of any materials
+- Can be used for multilayer and hybrid composites of any composite materials

-- Usability for low and high speeds and includes strain rate effects
+- Usability for low and high velocity and includes strain rate effects

 - Industrial and research application

 - Optimal code has high computational speed and accuracy

 - Includes Delamination mode

 The results of progressive damage analysis enable engineers to optimize composite laminate designs for improved damage tolerance and performance.

 History of Progressive Damage Modeling

 The history of progressive damage modeling of composite laminates under hypervelocity impact loading has evolved in several stages: